themiszamani/B2SAFE-B2STAGE-Training/iRODS_federations_replication_handson.md

 ```sh
 iadmin mkzone bobZone remote <full hostname or ipadress>:1247
 ```
-Note that you cannot rename bobZone, it needs to be exactly the same zone name than on the iRODS server you would like to federate with.
+Note that you cannot rename bobZone, it needs to be exactly the same zone name on the iRODS server you would like to federate with.
 * on bobZone do
 ```sh
 iadmin mkzone aliceZone remote <full hostname or ipadress>:1247